Pretty-SFOS/opal/README.md

 Follow these steps to include Opal modules in your project:

 1. Fetch the latest Opal [release bundle](https://github.com/Pretty-SFOS/opal/releases/latest).
-2. Extract [opal-use-modules.pri](snippets/opal-use-modules.pri) to `<project>/libs`.
+2. Extract [opal-merge-translations.sh](snippets/opal-merge-translations.sh) to `<project>/libs`.
-3. Include the file in your main `pro` file and select which modules to activate.
-   Put these lines below your app's `TRANSLATIONS` definition.

-        CONFIG += opal-about
-        include(libs/opal-use-modules.pri)

-4. Fetch the module bundles you want to use and extract the `libs` and `qml` folders in your project root.
+3. Fetch the module bundles you want to use and extract the `libs` and `qml` folders in your project root.
 (For example, ready-made translations should end up in `harbour-my-app/libs/opal-translations/`.)
+4. You can now use the modules.
+For the About page component you would have to write in QML (e.g. at `qml/pages/AboutPage.qml`):

+        import "../modules/Opal/About"

-6. Configure your `spec` file to be Harbour-compatible:
+5. Configure your `spec` file to be Harbour-compatible:

         # >> macros
         %define __provides_exclude_from ^%{_datadir}/.*$
         # << macros

+6. Add some less important files to your `gitignore` file:

+        libs/opal-translations
+        libs/opal-docs

+7. Merge shipped translations with your local translations by running

+        cd libs
+        ./opal-merge-translations ../translations

+**Optional:** if you want to be able to import modules using the dot-notation

-7. Register `qml/opal-modules` as QML import path.
-The code below is fine for new projects. `OPAL_IMPORT_PATH` is defined by including [opal-use-modules.pri](snippets/opal-use-modules.pri) in your `pro` file (see above).
+7. Register `qml/modules` as QML import path.
+The code below is fine for new projects.
+This is not necessary for QML-only projects using QML-only modules.

 ```CPP
 //// in src/harbour-myproject.cpp: